-- ▶ 50 stores across NT, WA, SA and NSW employing 401 local staff in remote communities - ▶ 101 store managers - ► A workforce of 57 highly skilled employees within the support offices located in Darwin and Alice Springs - ▶ 88% Indigenous employees in remote communities
+- 54 stores across Northern Territory, Western Australia, South Australia, New South Wales and Queensland employing 445 local staff in remote communities - ▶ 107 store managers - Workforce of 56 highly skilled employees in our Darwin and Alice Springs support offices - ▶ 85% Indigenous employees in remote communities

-To successfully deliver the Outback Stores' strategic priorities, a diverse, skilled, talented and highly engaged team is required to drive the strategic direction of the business.
+To successfully deliver Outback Stores' strategic priorities, a diverse, skilled, talented and highly engaged team is required to drive the strategic direction of the business.

 The Senior Leadership Team is led by the Chief Executive Officer.
-The group is responsible for implementing the strategic direction of the business and ensuring key objectives are delivered.
+The group is responsible for implementing the strategic directions of the business and ensuring key objectives are delivered.